myzxcg/BypassUAC-Dll/README.md

 [中文介绍](README.zh_CN.md)

 Use COM components to bypass Windows UAC pop-up verification.
-In order to facilitate the use of white-exe + black-dll to bypass the anti-virus software, a Dll version was made.
+In order to facilitate the use of white-exe and black-dll to bypass the anti-virus software, a Dll version was made.
 A certain degree of anti-virus processing is done on the source code.

 ## Usage